 Beginning in late 2001, the Mormon Family History Library microfilmed vital records of all faiths at the Chernivtsi Oblast Archives.
 Jewish records from Czernowitz include 115 volumes for the period 1857-1940, plus one volume from 1841.
 Additional details can be found in the Mormon Family History Library catalog <http://www.familysearch.org/Eng/Library/FHL/frameset_library.asp> and these records are now available at Mormon libraries around the world.

 The Jewish Genealogical Society of Ottawa, Canada, digitally photographed all tombstones in the Czernowitz and Sadgura Jewish cemeteries in 2001 and 2002.
 They also located and digitized a burial register covering most of the period from 1860 to 2001.
 An online searchable index is being prepared by JGS Ottawa in cooperation with group members.
 As of February 2004, all names listed in the Czernowitz Jewish cemetery burial register (approx. 1860-1947) have been entered into Excel spreadsheets.
 There were over 27,000 name entries in the pre-1948 registers (including many duplicate entries).
-Indexed information as well as tombstone images have been uploaded to the JewishGen Online Worldwide Burial Registry (JOWBR).
-This is an ongoing process and will continue until completed.
+Indexed information as well as tombstone images have been uploaded to the JewishGen Online Worldwide Burial Registry (JOWBR) and this project was completed in 2015.

 In April, 2003, Jerome Schatten created a web site for the Czernowitz-L group.
 The site is a repository for maps, pictures and family history and is actively growing with contributions from members of the Czernowitz-L. The site also includes an archive of all past posts to the Czernowitz-L discussion group.

-The group website also includes a highly informative "off-topic blog" for posts that don't quite fit within the group's guidelines, or for posts that are more useful with the inclusion of images/photos.
+The group website also includes a highly informative "blog" for posts that don't quite fit within the group's guidelines, or for posts that are more useful with the inclusion of images/photos.